 King´s Cruiser 33 have wide range of pricings, beginning at around 17.000 Euros up to 26.000 Euros.
 I would suggest to opt for the more expensive boats thus indicating a better overall condition, unless you plan to have fun and take pride in a thorough refit of this beauty as I do.
 Having her interior fittings refurbished completely I was able to achieve a very low price for my boat – being aware that some 15.000 Euros will go into the ship during the course of the refit itself.

 Doing the refit by myself is a wonderful project.
 It helps to get to know my yacht – and sailing yachts in general – thoroughly, to inspect every inch of her hull and to learn everything about her features, how to maintain and repair them.
 Refit is a Black Hole indeed.
-I started working in November 2015 and this is the current status of the project (status quo as of September).
+I started working in November 2015 and this is the current status of the project (status quo as of January 2018) with all items on the to-do list so far:

 Winterproofing the Boat (read full article here) Empty the boat (read full article here) Remove decking (read full article here) Clean the boat Removing of ceiling panels & wooden parts Physical inventory of all parts Dispose of toilet & stove Clean bilge (read full article here) Sand off and varnish bilge (read full article here) Check keel bolts 2 layers primer bilge 3 layers Danboline bilge paint (read full article here) Sand off GRP internal surfaces (read full article here) 2 layers primer internal surfaces 2 layers Yacht-White internal surfaces (read full article here) Repaint stowage covers (read full article here) Remove chain plates, refurbish & paint (read full article here)